 ISPs should be more active in monitoring sites and the government should work with them to develop a code of practice for removing material that could lead to radicalisation, the report said.

 The inquiry found that the internet played a greater role in violent radicalisation than prisons, universities or places of worship, and was now one of the few unregulated spaces where radicalisation is able to take place .

-committee said.
 Keith Vaz, its chairman, said:

 More resources need to be directed to these threats and to preventing radicalisation through the internet and in private spaces.
 These are the fertile breeding grounds for terrorism.

 The July 7 bombings in London, carried out by four men from West Yorkshire, were a powerful demonstration of the devastating and far-reaching impact of home-grown radicalisation.

 growing support for non-violent extremism and more extreme and violent forms of far-right ideology.